BitMEX/proof-of-reserves-liabilities/README.md

     Hash match for leaf 5 claims 1,706 sats
     Validated 3,000 satoshis for account 2, total liabilities 4,000,004,000

-More verbose modes are also available, see help for details: --print-tree --print-proof-csv
+More verbose modes are also available, see help for details: `--print-tree` and `--print-proof-csv`

 The input file assumes the following CSV header: `account, amount`.
 Each line corresponds to a leaf in the Merkle sum tree.
 Accounts are non-negative integers, serialized as 8-byte unsigned integers.
 Leaves are shuffled prior to tree generation